postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 1. Click the **Create clone** button.
   ![Database Lab engine page / Create clone](/docs/assets/guides/create-clone-1.png)
 1. Fill the **ID** field with a meaningful name.
 1. (optional) By default, the latest data snapshot (closest to production state) will be used to provision a clone.
-You can choose another snapshot, if any.
+You can choose another snapshot if any.
 1. Fill **database credentials**.
 Remember the password (it will not be available later, Database Lab Platform does not store it!) – you will need to use it to connect to the clone.
 1. Click the **Create clone** button and wait for a clone to be provisioned.
 The process should take only a few seconds.
 ![Database Lab engine clone creation page](/docs/assets/guides/create-clone-2.png)